African American Veteran Petitions for Equal Rights, 1919

 The bill to which Peaker was referring was Senate Bill No. 199.
 It was introduced by Senator Bishop of the Eighth District and titled, “An Act Concerning Equal Rights in Place of Public Accom-modation, Amusement, Resort, Refreshment and Education.”
 It is recorded that it was rejected in April of 1919 by both houses of state government.
 It is likely to have been part of the national legislative agenda of groups like the NAACP who had urged African Americans to join up for the war in the hope that their participation would set the stage for the overturning of Jim Crow laws and a rollback of lynching and other extralegal racial violence.
 The discrimination faced by African American troops inside the army and immediately upon their return to US shores, however, shocked and outraged some of the most prominent African American supporters of World War I.

 W.E.B.
-Du Bois, one of the African American intellectuals who had advocated Black enlistment, famously expressed his frustration with the results in the May 1919 issue of the Crisis:
+Du Bois, one of the African American intellectuals who had advocated Black enlistment, famously expressed his frustration with the results in the May 1919 issue of the Crisis (PDF):

 We return from the slavery of uniform which the world’s madness demanded us to don to the freedom of civil garb …